top of page

 Surrounded by a circular brick walkway, the distinctive configuration showcases many beautiful four-season perennial plants: Evergreen Mugo Pines, White Flowering Hydrangeas, Red Rose plants, Gold Mound Spirea, Variegated Lily Turf, Montauk Daisies and Little Zebra Grasses.
 Summer annuals include Red Verbena, Yellow Marigolds, and Little Verbena.
 And every year, annuals include Marigolds and flowering Vinca.

-The attractive garden and circular walkway were designed by Garden Captain Kevin Regan, and installed with the help of his friend Scott La Morte and a team of LIA ‘Diggers’ in the Spring of 2014.
+The attractive garden and circular walkway were designed by horticulturist / landscape designer Kevin Regan, and installed with the help of his friend Scott La Morte and a team of LIA ‘Diggers’ in the Spring of 2014.

 At the same time, Kevin and Scott installed the garden’s prominent centerpiece - roped nautical pilings, which came from a sawed tree that washed up at the Seawall.
 Two engraved bricks in the walkway honor Kevin and Scott for their designs and work.